MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sql-tutorial.md

 ## Build and publish a report

-Now that you have sample data in SQL Server, you connect to SQL Server in Power BI Desktop and build a report based on that data.
+Now that you have sample data to work with, you connect to SQL Server in Power BI Desktop and build a report based on that data.
 You then publish the report to the Power BI service.

 1. In Power BI Desktop, on the **Home** tab, select **Get Data** > **SQL Server**.